sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 }
 ```

-For our second test we need want to validate a "strict" rule: when a register has no value, it cannot be incremented.
+For our second test, we need to validate a "strict" rule: when a register has no value, it cannot be incremented.
 Our test should represent this and we should put a simple exception for it:

 ```kotlin
 @ParameterizedTest